rails/rails/guides/source/debugging_rails_applications.md

 ***** Debugger requested, but was not available: Start server with --debugger to enable *****
 ```

-Make sure you have started your web server with the option +--debugger+:
+Make sure you have started your web server with the option `--debugger`:

 ```bash
 $ rails server --debugger